pandas-dev/pandas/doc/source/io.rst

   a URL.
 Valid URL schemes include http, ftp, s3, and file.
 For file URLs, a host is expected.
 For instance, a local file could be file ://localhost/path/to/table.json
-- json : a VALID JSON string, optional, used if filepath_or_buffer is not provided
 - typ    : type of object to recover (series or frame), default 'frame'
 - orient : The format of the JSON string, one of the following